helenguo25/Extended_Optimal_Stopping/README.md

 Please see the video [here](https://youtu.be/oSu4OCGVWV4) for a tutorial: https://youtu.be/oSu4OCGVWV4

+## How to Launch:

+1. **Install Streamlit:** If you haven't already, install Streamlit by running:

+   pip install streamlit

+3. **Download the Script:** Copy the provided code into a Python script file (e.g., `optimal_stopping.py`).

+4. **Launch the App:** Run the Streamlit app by executing the following commands in your terminal:

+   streamlit run optimal_stopping.py

 # Citations
 [1] Dan Teague, How To Find a Spouse: A Problem in Discrete Mathematics with an Assist from Calculus, (2017).
 Available at <a href="https://courses.ncssm.edu/math/Talks/PDFS/Spouse.pdf">https://courses.ncssm.edu/math/Talks/PDFS/Spouse.pdf</a>